drseg/swift-fsm/README.md

 ### Swift Concurrency

-Swift FSM does not make assumptions about, or demands on its client’s concurrency handling.
+Swift FSM does not make assumptions about, or demands on its clients’ concurrency handling.
 The public methods on the `FSM` class are polymorphically isolated to the caller’s `Actor` (if there is one), or no `Actor` at all.
 This is achieved by including the argument `isolation: isolated (any Actor)? = #isolation` in all public method signatures.
 As isolation rules are inferred at the call site, decisions about isolation defer to the client.

 The upside is that Swift FSM will work transparently in any concurrency or non-concurrency environment.
 The downside is that it is _technically_ possible (though impractical) to call each of the `FSM` class’ public methods from a different actor, as actor polymorphism currently works at an individual function level, rather than at a class level - it is therefore the client’s responsibility to call these methods in a concurrency-appropriate way.